acrobyte007/Agentic_AI/README.markdown

 - **POST `/analyze-resume`**: Processes a resume and streams the summary, first interview question, and a unique `checkpoint_id` as plain text, keeping the connection open.
 - **POST `/resume-question`**: Retrieves the next question for a given `checkpoint_id`, enabling pagination through questions without reprocessing the resume.

 State is managed in memory using a `CHECKPOINTS` dictionary, allowing efficient question pagination.
-The application leverages caching for summaries and integrates with external APIs (e.g., Mistral) for processing.
+The application leverages caching for summaries and integrates with external APIs ( Mistral and Groq) for processing.
 Interactive API documentation is available via Swagger UI.

 ## Features